marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

 example the :math:`\verb+print+` command has a spelling error and Python does not recognize it.

-at the first line, Python attempts to let us know where the error is.
+In the first line, Python attempts to let us know where the error is.
 It says 'line 1' at the top, which means the error is at line 1 in our program.
 In the example this is obvious, but in a program with several hundred lines, it is definitely useful to know which line has an error.